CnCRAZER/botty/README.md

 # <img src="assets/docs/header_green.png" width="370">

 Pixelbot for Diablo 2 Resurrected.
-This project is for informational and educational purposes only.
+This project is for informational and educational purposes only and is not meant for online usage.
+Feel free to dig around, add stuff, make PRs, or ask questions should you get stuck!

+[**Download here**](https://github.com/aeon0/botty/releases) and got to have a [**Discord**](https://discord.gg/Jf3J8cuXWg) nowadays I guess :man_shrugging:

 ## Getting started & Prerequisites
 - D2R needs to be in English Language,